Many first-time snowboarders start out by renting their board. Wise move!

-The average cost of a snowboard is around $400.
-Snowboard prices range from around $200 to over $1000.
-The price depends on the brand, type of snowboard and whether buying new or used.
+The average cost of a snowboard is around $450.
+Snowboard prices range from around $200 to well over $1000.
+The price depends on the brand, the type of snowboard and the snowboard condition.

-If you think you’re ready to make a purchase, stick with me through this article.
-I’ll talk more about the cost and where to get some great deals.
-Let’s do this!
+If you’re ready to make a purchase, stay with me.
+I’ll discuss snowboard costs and where to find some great deals.
+Let’s do it!

 What Factors Affect Snowboard Price?

-For example, did you know that the most expensive snowboard in the world sold for over $31,000?!
+For example, the most expensive snowboard in the world sold for over $31,000!

-Don’t worry though, we’re going to look at some much cheaper options.
-Let’s explore the many factors that determine the price of a snowboard.
+Don’t worry, we’re going to look at some much cheaper options.
+Let’s explore the many factors that determine snowboard cost.

 1. Ability Level